projectcapsule/capsule/docs/dev-guide.md

 ## Scaling down the deployed Pod

-As of now, a complete env has been set up in `kind` or `k3d` powred cluster, and the `capsule-controller-manager` is running as a deployment serving as:
+As of now, a complete Capsule env has been set up in `kind`- or `k3d`-powered cluster, and the `capsule-controller-manager` is running as a deployment serving as:

 - The reconcilers for CRDs and;
 - A series of webhooks

-During development, we prefer the code is running within our IDE locally, so the `capsule-controller-manager` running in the Kubernetes will competing with us.
+During development, we prefer that the code is running within our IDE locally, so the `capsule-controller-manager` running in the Kubernetes will competing with us.

 To avoid that, we need to scale the existing replicas of `capsule-controller-manager` to 0: